simul/simul.github.io/changelist.md

 Fri 25 Oct : Fix QT DLLs not being deployed.
 Fri 25 Oct : Apply patch from Game Studio.
 Fri 25 Oct : Support for altitude-dependent sunlight.
-Fri 25 Oct : Fix Simul QTWidgets deployment.
-Thu 24 Oct : Each cloud layer builds its own rain map.
-Updated clouds.sfx, GetRainAtOffsetKm() and GetRainToSnowAtOffsetKm() for volume queries to use the texture array.
-For this commit, rain.sfx simply flattens the array for its look up - to be amended.
-Thu 24 Oct : Small doc fix

 <hr>